.bm-banner-3 {

 Uncontrolled Bleeding

-Pain that is worsening, persistent, or keeping you from eating or sleeping
+Tooth pain that is worsening, persistent, or keeping you from eating or sleeping

 Swelling in the face or gums, especially if it is spreading or painful